wapadda/kernelcare-doc/docs/installation/README.md

 $ /usr/bin/kcarectl --register KEY
 ```

+KEY is the registration key code string provided when you sign up for purchase or trial of the product.

 If you are experiencing **_Key limit reached_** error after the end of the trial period you should first unregister the server by running:

 ```